Which place is cheaper, Barcelona or Beijing?

 The summer attracts plenty of travelers to both Beijing and Barcelona.
 The summer months attract visitors to Beijing because of the city activities and the family-friendly experiences.
 Also, the beaches, the city activities, the music scene, and the family-friendly experiences are the main draw to Barcelona this time of year.

 In the summer, Beijing is a little warmer than Barcelona.
-Typically, the summer temperatures in Beijing in July are around 27°C (80°F), and Barcelona is about 23°C (73°F).
+Typically, the summer temperatures in Beijing in July average around 27°C (80°F), and Barcelona averages at about 23°C (73°F).

 People are often attracted to the plentiful sunshine in Barcelona this time of the year.
 In Beijing, it's very sunny this time of the year.
 Beijing usually receives less sunshine than Barcelona during summer.
 Beijing gets 224 hours of sunny skies, while Barcelona receives 308 hours of full sun in the summer.